wesleybits/musubi/README.md

 Processing is easy.
 Download it.
 Extract it.
 You're done.

 Follow the Android SDK install directions.
 Don't install the Android Studio option unless you intend to work on Android apps outside of Processing.
 Android work is kind of insane to do without the Studio or Processing.
-When you're selecting Android APIs to use, be sure to include the APIs for Android 4.4.2, since that's what my friend is currently running, but also feel perfectly free to grab whatever other goodies you wanna get your mits on.
+When you're selecting Android APIs to use, be sure to include the APIs for Android 4.4.2, since that's what my friend is currently running, but also feel perfectly free to grab whatever other goodies you wanna get your grubby mits on.
 At this point, fire up Processing and install Android Mode; when it asks, just point it to where you put the Android SDK.

 _(About that previous paragraph, that's what I did before I saw that Processing 3 will install the Android SDK for you; so you can go ahead and try that if you're feeling adventurous.
 Tell me about your experience!)_